 You can use a variety of materials when you keep the basics in mind.
 For instance, a lot of people use metal sheets for their underground bunkers because they are weather resistant and sturdy.
 These sheets can be expensive since they don’t come with insulation.

 If you’re trying to keep costs down, you might want to go with bricks since they are affordable, sturdy, weatherproof, and insulating.
 A brick bunker also gives you room to add color and style to it.

 Reinforced concrete is a good choice if you are concerned about the load but don’t want to blow out your budget.
 It has a long lifespan and doesn’t demand too much maintenance.

 Whichever way you go, try to avoid wood because rotting, infestations, and weather are all challenges with this material when building a bunker.

-Tool Shed Ideas FAQs
+Tool Shed Ideas With Plans FAQs.

 How Do I Maximize Storage Space in a Small Shed?

 You just need a little creativity.
 Try using magnetic bars or pegboards for your tools.
 Also, open shelves and hanging jars or rakes are popular choices for organizing storage items.

 Here are a few more tips to maximize storage space in a small shed:

 It’s also a good idea to take a moment to measure the area you have and then evaluate the items you need to store.
 This will help you understand what space-saving solutions will work best for your particular needs.